softeng-feup/open-cx-sirconference/README.md

 ## Elevator Pitch

 (todo: translate)Para dar resposta à necessidade de envolver os participantes das conferências, quer entre si mesmos, quer com os palestrantes, pretende-se criar a app "Conference Manager".
 Esta pretende aumentar a facilidade por parte dos participantes em colocar perguntas ao palestrante através de uma app.
 Caso vários participantes tenham a mesma questão, podem simplesmente dar "like" numa que já exista, aumentando a sua prioridade.
 As perguntas serão mostradas num ecrã orientado ao palestrante, através de um raspberry pi.
 Esta solução permite que as perguntas sejam respondidas em tempo pertinente,evitando mudanças de contexto que prejudiquem o rumo da conferência.
+To answer the need to enrich the interations between the participants of a conference with each other and with the speakers of a lecture, we created the app *Conference Manager*.
+This app allows the participants to ask questions to the speaker through an app, making the sometimes nerve
 ---
 ## Requirements